gamesbook/pyprototypr/docs/customised_shapes.rst

 - color - either a named color or a hexadecimal value
 - style - ``True`` makes it dotted; or a list of values creates dashes

 Direction and width are required, but color and style are optional.
+One or more border values can be used together with spaces between them e.g. ``n s`` to draw both lines on both north **and** south sides.

 .. |rb1| image:: images/custom/rectangle/borders.png
    :width: 330